4th Annual Probation Practitioner Conference

 Collaborative working: How a service user, the OM and the OPD Pathway can work together towards rehabilitation.

-3. Deji Maxwell & Monique Kelly, Together UK
+3. Deji Maxwell & Fabio Gomes, Together UK

 Engaging with young adults: challenges and solutions.